 Thinking of getting the Beavercraft C9?
-Whittling and wood carving is one of the most ancient of art forms.
-People would carve shapes out of wood to make furniture, tools, sculptures, and all sorts of ornaments.
-The difference between a well-made carving and something impersonating to be one can be the tools that you choose to carve with.
+Whittling and wood carving are one of the most ancient art forms.
+People would carve shapes out of wood to make furniture, tools, sculptures, and ornaments.
+The difference between a well-made carving and something impersonating can be the tools you choose to carve with.

-The Beavercraft C9 Marking striking knife is used to mark lines for fine joinery.
+The Beavercraft C9 Marking striking knife marks lines for fine joinery.
 The special design of this knife is made to help you make very accurate cuts with the chisel end of the knife.
 It will help you bring out the artisan in you.
-If you are just starting, this knife will make you seem like a professional woodcarver.
+This knife will make you seem like a professional woodcarver if you are starting.

 One look at the C9 Marking striking knife, and you will think that you are looking at a chisel.
 The handle and blade are basic looking.
 The handle is a light brown hue.
-Whilst the blade is thick in width pointed at the end and has one sharp angled end.
+While the blade is thick in width, pointed at the end, and has one sharp angled end.

-The angle helps you make accurate markings on the wood so that you can follow through with a saw and cut correctly.
-It looks better than its competitors, we can give it that much.
+The angle helps you make accurate markings on the wood to follow through with a saw and cut correctly.
+It looks better than its competitors, and we can give it that much.

 The handle is flat and sits snugly and comfortably in your hand.
-Some marking knives are shaped like screwdrivers and this can be tough to keep a grip on.
-It is made of Ashwood, from the ash tree, which by nature is light-colored.
+Some marking knives are shaped like screwdrivers, which can be tough to grip.
+It is made of Ashwood from the ash tree, which by nature is light-colored.

-The blade is made of hardened high carbon steel which has a clean look, and the manufacturer’s logo etched in the steel.
+The blade is made of hardened high carbon steel, which has a clean look, and the manufacturer’s logo is etched in the steel.
 In total, the knife measures 145mm.
-The handle on its own is 105mm whilst the blade is 25mm long and 17mm wide.
+The handle on its own is 105mm, while the blade is 25mm long and 17mm wide.

-This knife, is a must-have for any woodcarver who cares about cutting and carving straight.
-The blade is made of high carbon steel, and this means that it is even stronger than the average carbon steel.
-It can cut into almost any wood, thanks to the strength of the blade.
+This knife is a must-have for any woodcarver who cares about straight-cutting and carving.
+The blade is made of high carbon steel, which is even more potent than the average carbon steel.
+It can cut into almost any wood, thanks to the blade’s strength.

-This good quality stell and the geometric shape of the blade, allow for precise marking and striking.
-The blade is also thin enough such that you can make accurate marks using a ruler and the knife, without any excess material getting in the way.
+This good quality stell and the geometric shape of the blade allow for precise marking and striking.
+The blade is also thin enough to make accurate marks using a ruler and the knife without any excess material getting in the way.

-The blade is also sharpened correctly and this makes it easy to cut through any type of wood, whether soft or hard.
+The blade is also sharpened correctly, making it easy to cut through any wood, whether soft or hard.
 It may seem like you do not need a sharp knife for softwood, but on the contrary, cutting with a dull or blunt knife will not achieve the job even on softwood.
 It is also a safety hazard.

-The handle has a design that fits comfortably in the hand whilst you mark.
-And if you want to hold it the knife perpendicular to the wood, you will still have a comfortable angle, as you have a place to rest your hand on.
+The handle has a design that fits comfortably in your hand while you mark.
+And if you want to hold the knife perpendicular to the wood, you will still have a comfortable angle, as you have a place to rest your hand.
 This also gives you better control.

-The C9 marking and striking knife, comes out of the pack, ready to be used.
-It is already sharpened and you must be careful when reaching out for it.
-It is quite easy to get poked by the pointy tip of the knife.
+The C9 marking and striking knife come out of the pack, ready to be used.
+It is already sharpened, and you must be careful when reaching out for it.
+It is pretty easy to get poked by the pointy tip of the knife.

 Always make sure that you keep it out of the reach of children.
-The cutting edge, is also very sharp and caution needs to be exercised around it.
+The cutting edge is also very sharp, and caution needs to be exercised.

 Who is this product ideal for?

+The great thing about this marking and the striking knife is that users can use both left and right hands.
 This tool is best used by people who know what they are doing.
 This means it is not ideal in the hands of a beginner.
-The great thing about this marking and the striking knife is that it can be used by both left and right-hand users.

 - It helps you make marks for fine lines on the wood.